PUGEA/bit-mapping/README.md

 # Bit-mapping
-This is a experimental tool for mapping RNA-seq reads to reference transcriptome implemented by C++ in Linux.
+This is an experimental tool for mapping RNA-seq reads to reference transcriptome implemented by C++ in Linux.

 ## Introduction